OkhaifoOikeh/TableViewProject/README.md

 ### Running

-After installing the required frameworkd run the project using Xcode
+After installing the required framework run the project using Xcode remember its TableViewProject.xcworkspace not .xcodeproj

 ## Authors